 Final Verdict: How To Get Into Roller Derby To Have Fun

 Yes, roller derby is a professional sport, and you should train as hard as you would for any other.
 However, just like on any other game, remember to have fun.
 You won’t improve if you are tense all the time and don’t let yourself enjoy the process.
-Yes, get your gear, of course get the best roller derby skates available in the market, yes practice as much as you can but enjoy every step.
+Yes, get your gear, of course get the quality roller derby skates available in the market, yes practice as much as you can but enjoy every step.
 If you are just continually beating yourself up, then you’ll end up hating it.
 So, chill, work hard, and work smart and have fun.